ClaytonSeabaughGH/ml_classification_seabaugh/README.md

 ## Dataset

 The dataset used in this project is a collection of features extracted from images of genuine and forged banknotes.
 Each row represents a single banknote, with various features describing its image properties.
+Here is a link for the original data.
+[Link](https://archive.ics.uci.edu/dataset/267/banknote+authentication)

 ### Columns:
 - **variance**: Wavelet image variance